Frequently Asked Questions

 Once students have learned the first section, they can continue learning the rest of the form in Intermediate Form or any of our form Refinement classes.
 In those classes, we work individually with each student to support learning at your pace.

 After learning the whole form, students continue in Form Refinement to refine and deepen their understanding.
 With a round of refinement completed, students can choose to add push hands and/or sword practice.
+It’s best to first learn only one of push hands and sword at a time rather than trying to take both on at once.

 What is the refund policy?